mohanakannan9/container-service/README.md

 [XNAT](http://www.xnat.org/) plugin for controlling containers (primarily [Docker](https://www.docker.com/) containers).

-To use it, you will need an XNAT running 1.7.1+.
-Get the containers-all jar (through one of the methods below) and put it into your `{xnat.home}/plugins` directory.
+To use it, you will need an XNAT running 1.7.3+.
+Get the `containers-<version>-fat` jar (through one of the methods below) and put it into your `{xnat.home}/plugins` directory.
 Restart tomcat and you are ready to run containers.
 See the [guide to getting started](https://wiki.xnat.org/display/CS/Getting+Started).

 This document is cross-posted on the [XNAT wiki](https://wiki.xnat.org/display/CS/Introduction) and the README in the [source repository](https://github.com/NrgXnat/container-service).